Lionel Richie: Commodores

 As a student in Tuskegee, Richie formed a succession of R&B groups in the mid-1960s.
 In 1968, he became a singer and saxophonist with the Commodores.
 They signed a recording contract with Atlantic Records in 1968 for one record before moving on to Motown Records initially as a support act to The Jackson 5.
 The Commodores then became established as a popular soul group.
 Their first several albums had a danceable, funky sound, as in such tracks as "Machine Gun" and "Brick House".
 Over time, Richie wrote and sang more romantic, easy-listening ballads such as "Easy", "Three Times a Lady", "Still", and the breakup ballad "Sail On".

 In 1974, Richie achieved his first commercial success as a songwriter with "Happy People", which he co-wrote with Jeffrey Bowen and Donald Baldwin.
 Originally intended as a Commodores track, it was recorded by The Temptations, who had their No. 1 R&B with the song.
 By the late 1970s, Richie had begun to accept songwriting commissions from other artists.
-He wrote "Lady" with Kenny Rogers, which hit No. 1 in 1980, and produced Rogers' album Share Your Love the following year.
+He wrote "Lady" for Kenny Rogers, which hit No. 1 in 1980, and produced Rogers' album Share Your Love the following year.
 Richie and Rogers maintained a strong friendship in later years.
 Latin jazz composer and salsa romantica pioneer La Palabra enjoyed international success with his cover of "Lady", which was played at Latin dance clubs.
 Also in 1981, Richie sang the title theme song for the film Endless Love, a duet with Diana Ross.
 Issued as a single, the song topped the Canada, Brazil, Australia, Japan, New Zealand and US pop music charts, and became one of Motown's biggest hits.
-Its success encouraged Richie to branch out into a full-fledged solo career in 1982.
-He was replaced as lead singer for the Commodores by Skyler Jett in 1983.